[Updated post from March 30, 2021]

-Ever since it first entered the fledgling ecommerce marketplace, Amazon has totally reshaped consumer expectations for the online shopping experience.
+Ever since it first entered the fledgling e-commerce marketplace, Amazon has totally reshaped consumer expectations for the online shopping experience.

 What exactly is ‘Amazonization’?

-Let us explain.
+Let us explain:

-‘Amazonization’ is the growth of generic, wholesale retail experiences that have few distinguishing features in the mind of the consumer.
-But when building brand awareness and loyalty is the name of the game, this is a major problem.
+When building brand awareness and loyalty is the name of the game, this default to Amazon-style fulfillment represents a major problem.

 So, what does Amazonization tell us about ecommerce?

-Delivery is a massively under-utilized touchpoint
+1) Delivery is a massively under-utilized touchpoint in e-commerce.

-Brand identity promotes trust
+Brand identity and trust

 What can brands learn from Amazon’s success?

-The pudding being that whenever any of us complain about Amazon – that it’s a behemoth, it undermines competition, its vast operation is bad for the environment – we still know that we’re more than likely to be browsing our way through its hallowed product catalog this time tomorrow.
+We can typecast Amazon as a boring and unimaginative retailer, but the proof is in the pudding.
+Whenever any of us complain about Amazon – that it’s a behemoth, it undermines competition, its vast operation is bad for the environment, etc. etc., we still know that we’re likely to be browsing through its hallowed product catalog this time tomorrow.